 Vitamin C Spray

-One smoking cessation tactic you should try is ascorbic acid spray, which is simply powdered vitamin C mixed with water in a spray bottle.
+Ascorbic acid spray is simply powdered vitamin C mixed with water in a spray bottle.
 Research shows this technique can reduce the cravings of cigarettes and help reduce or eliminate the smoking habit.

-All you need is a small spray/mister bottle, which can be found in most drug stores or purchased from pharmacists, filled with a water and powdered vitamin C solution.
-Regularly throughout the day, especially when cigarette cravings occur, patients will discharge a couple of squirts into their mouth and throat.
-Many of those I interviewed said it had helped them totally quit smoking or substantially reduce the number of cigarettes they smoked daily.
+All you need is a small spray/mister bottle filled with a water and powdered vitamin C solution.
+Regularly throughout the day, especially when cigarette cravings occur, discharge a couple of squirts into your mouth and throat.

-Some companies have been experimenting with vitamin C sprays for this purpose, and it seems the general consensus on strength is around 1 milligram per spray, up to 300 milligrams a day.
-This same delivery rate per day (300 milligrams) would probably be a good starting point.
-Not knowing how much solution will be delivered with various sprayers, I can’t give any specific formula for mixing, but based on the information I’ve given it shouldn’t be too hard to figure it out on your own.
+Some companies have been experimenting with vitamin C sprays for this purpose, and it seems the general consensus on strength is around 1 milligram per spray, up to 300 mg a day.
+This same delivery rate per day (300 mg) would probably be a good starting point.

 The first acupressure area involves points on the ear that correspond to the lungs and other organs (“auriculo” refers to the ear).
 In a smoker, where there is obvious irritation in the lungs, these points should be fairly easy to find by pressing a small blunt object (such as the writing tip of a pen that no longer works) in the area until you find the most tender spot.